 Thankfully the differences between the two are easy to explain and to understand.
-We’re here to clear up any confusion around digital signing and what you may need if you are looking for online document signing.
+We’re here to clear up any confusion around digital signing versus electronic signing.

 What is an E-Signature?

 An e-signature allows a person to electronically add a signature to an online contract.
-E-Signatures (or eSignatures) are a digital version of the paper-based method of signing signatures, the person with the intent to sign simply electronically signs the document.
-This removes the need for handwritten signatures.
+E-Signatures (or eSignatures) are a digital version of the paper-based method of signing signatures.
+The act of signing is the same as the traditional method.
+The signers intent is the same, but the signature is captured electronically rather than handwritten.
+This removes the need for outdated, paper-based signatures.

 E-signatures have quite a few benefits.
 These include a streamlined signing process, savings on cost and audit trails.

 Importantly for businesses they are as legally binding and valid as their paper equivalent in the UK, European Union and beyond.
 EU eIDAS regulation means your business can use Signable and be confident that things are legal and secure.

 This is just a short summation of what e-signatures are.
 For more information head to our explainer page on electronic signatures and how to use them.
 Alternatively, check out our free to download ebook which is a great introduction to eSignatures.

 What is the difference between an E-Signature and a Digital Signature?